Machiara National Park

 Machiara National Park is a Pakistani national park near Muzaffarabad.
 Established in 1996, the park is located at 34' -31’ N latitude and 73' -37’ E longitude.
 River Neelum, and Neelum valley are on its eastern side while the Kaghan Valley is on the west.
 It was notified in 1996 as a National Park.

 Geography

-The park covers an area of 33,437 acres.
+The park covers an area of 33,437 hectares.
 It contains evergreen broadleaved forests and deciduous broad-leaved woodlands and forms a part of Western Himalayan Broadleaf forest region; a Global 200 Ecoregion.
 The average rainfall is 1526.7 mm per year.
 The month receiving most rainfall is July, November is the one with the least rainfall.